Mirtex/Directx11-sample-project/README.txt

 This project was created during my learning experience at Full Sail.

-WARNING: This project is in the process of being cleaned up and organized, it's initial state is messy due to time constraints during its creation.
+WARNING: This code is currently being polished; warnings and messy code are probably currently part of it but I'll continue to correct these and optimize it every chance I get.

-The non-graphics code for this project was provided by the university as a base to work on.
-I have no experience with UWP implementations (at this point in time 4/28/2019).
+The non-graphics code for this project was provided by the university as a base to work on; this code had a basic cube implementetion (that I believe is actually a Microsoft sample.)
-That being said, I do have experience implementing direct C++ windows implementations of DirectX11 graphics, the reason we used this base code provided was due to time contraints.
+I have no experience with UWP implementations (at this point in time 4/28/2019).That being said, I do have experience implementing direct C++ windows implementations of DirectX11 graphics, the reason we used this base code provided was due to time contraints.

 The 3D model used for this software was provided by a friend who has decided to remain anonymous for the purposes of this project.
 Nevertheless, I have basics experience in 3D Modeling.